TITLE 92: TRANSPORTATION

 e) The IMCSR requires knowledge of and compliance with the following:

-1) Every employer shall be knowledgeable of and comply with all requirements contained in the IMCSR which are applicable to that motor carrier's operations.
+1) Every employer shall be knowledgeable of and comply with all requirements contained in the IMCSR that are applicable to that motor carrier's operations.

 2) Every driver and employee shall comply with all applicable requirements contained in the IMCSR and shall be instructed accordingly.